-And that had been his world, until the day he'd been pressganged aboard a passing whaler desperate for more crew members, abducted for toil along the ship’s harrowing voyage.
+And that had been his world, until the day he'd been press ganged aboard a passing whaler vessel desperate for more crew members, abducted for toil along the ship’s harrowing voyage.

 They ventured so far north in their hunt that his old warrior wounds ached in the harsh cold amid towering icebergs, far from the azure skies and cerulean waters of his home.
 The tyrannical captain reserved particular abuse for him, cursing him a 'clumsy heathen' and having him flogged for minor transgressions.
 Yet, ever the strategist, he maintained a façade of broken submission, biding his time to strike, like a dormant fire simmering below the earth's surface before erupting through a fissure in the ground.

 By dwindling candlelight in the swaying hold of the ship, he took out the jaws of a butchered shark and painstakingly removed and bound the teeth to rim the sides of a short club.
-He scrimshawed the names of those who wronged him upon it, plotting mutiny in his mind . . . until the day the fates converged to answered his prayers.
+He scrimshawed the names of those who wronged him upon it, plotting mutiny in his mind, waiting . . . waiting, until the day the fates would converge to answer his prayers.

 Skirting the Southern Isles of New Zealand in pursuit of a pod of humpback whales, a mortally wounded leviathan seemed determined to take down its slayers.
 Hopelessly snared by roped harpoons, it thrashed mightily as its wounds pumped blood into the sea, showering icy water over the crew giving chase.
 As the colossus collided with the side of the captain's longboat in its last death throes, the tyrant commandeering the helm lost his precarious balance and disappeared amidst the crimson waves.
-The whale’s final breath, a bloody geyser, erupted into the air painting the ship's sails and figurehead red.
+The whale’s final breath, a geyser of blood, erupted into the air, painting the ship's sails and figurehead red.

 The captain's flailing limbs quickly attracted voracious attention from the frenzy of sharks that had followed in the wake of their hunt, already scavenging ravenously on the dying whale abandoned in the melee.
 He resurfaced once beside the longboat.
-The Koa warrior on rudder duty met his tormentor's shocked, bewildered gaze a final time, then the captain's gargled scream was cut short as an enormous shark pulled him into the dark fathoms, his blood trailing towards the water's surface out of the depths, sharks fighting over his dismembered limbs all the way down to his watery grave.
-The brutal lord of the Dark Syren was no more.
+The Koa warrior on rudder-duty met his tormentor's shocked, bewildered gaze a final time, then the captain's gargled scream was cut short as an enormous shark pulled him into the dark fathoms, his blood bubbling towards the water's surface out of the depths, sharks fighting over his dismembered limbs all the way down to his watery grave . . . the brutal lord of the Dark Syren was no more.

 An ominous cloud darkened the waters below.
 Like a black island rising, a massive bull whale broke the surface, gripping a giant squid in its gargantuan jaws, the prey's tentacles still thrashing.
 The bull's tough skin still bore the scars of past battles with rival whales and hunters.
 Old spears were embedded in its flank from whalers he had slain.
 The bull's angry eye locked on the whaling ship.